Quantifying the Complexity of Standard Benchmarking Datasets for Long-Term Human Trajectory Prediction: Evaluation

 \section{Evaluation}

-This section, starts off with a setup common to all experiments, followed by a qualitative evaluation of the simple prediction model described in section \ref{sec:entropy} and the LVQ model for dataset decomposition.
+This section starts with a setup common to all experiments, followed by a qualitative evaluation of the simple prediction model described in section \ref{sec:entropy} and the LVQ model for dataset decomposition.
 Next, a coarse ranking of standard benchmarking datasets for long-term human trajectory prediction based on pseudo-entropy is given.
 The section closes with a discussion on the approach and methodology itself, other possible factors contributing to dataset complexity and interesting findings.

-Evaluations are conducted on scenes of the following standard benchmarking datasets: BIWI Walking Pedestrians (\cite{pellegrini2009biwi}, abbrev.: \emph{biwi}), Crowds by example (also known as the UCY dataset, \cite{lerner2007crowds}, abbrev.: \emph{crowds}) and the Stanford Drone Dataset (\cite{robicquet2016learning}, abbrev.: \emph{sdd}).
+Evaluations are conducted on scenes taken from the following frequently used benchmarking datasets: BIWI Walking Pedestrians (\cite{pellegrini2009biwi}, abbrev.: \emph{biwi}), Crowds by example (also known as the UCY dataset, \cite{lerner2007crowds}, abbrev.: \emph{crowds}) and the Stanford Drone Dataset (\cite{robicquet2016learning}, abbrev.: \emph{sdd}).
+Besides being typically used for evaluating human trajectory prediction models in the literature, the original TrajNet challenge was built around these datasets.
 The scenes in the datasets are denoted as \emph{Dataset: Scene Recording}, e.g. recording $01$ of the \emph{zara} scene in the \emph{crowds} dataset is denoted as \emph{crowds:zara01}.
 Note that for \emph{sdd}, different recordings of the same scene do not necessarily capture the same campus area (but there might be some overlap).
+An overview of statistical details of the datasets is given in appendix \ref{app:datasets}.

 For trajectory prediction tasks targeted in this section, trajectories are split in half in order to obtain observation and target sequences.
 The prediction error is reported in terms of the average displacement error.